-- e.
-When SMWHAconfig runs, it prompts for a password so that it can configure the SMW HA cluster and the DRAC.
-Enter the root password for the SMW. - f.
+- f.
+When SMWHAconfig runs, it prompts for the virtual host name if the system is being updated from an older version of the release (such as from UP00 to UP01).
+Enter the virtual host name for the SMW HA cluster. - g.
 If necessary, examine the log file.
-SMWHAconfig creates a log file in /opt/cray/ha-smw/default/hainst/SMWHAconfig.out. - g.
+SMWHAconfig creates a log file in /opt/cray/ha-smw/default/hainst/SMWHAconfig.out. - h.
 Reboot smw1 and wait for the reboot to finish.